 #10 The status of band combinations should be captured into the WID and/or SR by rapporteurs.

-#11 RAN #Y will approve the big CRs and revised WIDs.
+#11 RAN #Y will approve the formal big CRs and revised WIDs.

 #12 The agreed band combinations will be introduced into the specification in next version.